 UK BASIC PENSION: If you are either of the following this guide does NOT apply to you:

 If so, it is the 'new State Pension' guide that you need to read.

 The UK Government pays the basic State Pension in regular payments.
 To qualify you must have:

-If you have no gaps in your National Insurance record the current payment is £122.30 per week.
-There is an annual increase in the basic State Pension.
+If you have no gaps in your National Insurance record the current payment is £134.25 per week.
+But, there is an annual increase in the basic UK State Pension.
 The increase is the greater of the following:

-The 'full' State Pension is £122.30 per week.
+The 'full' basic State Pension is £134.25 per week.
 If you have gaps in your National Insurance contributions or wish to receive above the 'full' amount, there are ways to increase your State Pension.
 To find out your current status you can apply for a detailed State Pension statement.

 Note: Your State Pension may be taxable.

-Your National Insurance number determines which day the government pays your basic state pension.
+Your National Insurance number determines which day the government pays the UK basic state pension.

 After you reach State Pension age your initial payment gets calculated at the end of the first four full weeks.
 This will not include the first week if it is not a complete 7 days.

 An Example: Your National Insurance number ends in 30 so your payment day is Tuesday.
 You reach State Pension age on a Thursday.
 Your first payment gets made 4 weeks from the following Tuesday.
 It will not include payment from Thursday to Tuesday as this is less than a week.
 If you reached State Pension age on the Wednesday then this entitles you to the full week payment.